 Our purpose is simple.
 We make torque tools that:

-Yes, Sturtevant Richmont has been making industrial strength torque wrenches and torque testers for almost 80 years.
+Yes, Sturtevant Richmont has been making industrial strength torque wrenches and torque testers for more than 90 years.
 We started as two separate companies.
 Actually, we were competitors.
 But between these two competitors, the Sturtevant and Richmont companies invented the bulk of the important torque tool patents between 1930 and 2000.

 From the very beginning, each company had a purpose.
 Despite the fact that we were competitors, we held identical sets of values and beliefs about business and torque.
 We also shared a common purpose.

 What was that common purpose?
 We built tools that were the safest torque tools on the market.
 What made them so safe?
-High quaity steel, the design, and one piece, cast interchangeable heads are just a few of the things that make our tools so safe.
+High-quality steel, the design, and one-piece cast interchangeable heads are just a few of the things that make our tools so safe.

-We designed tools to be ergomically friendly.
-Some tools, like the "break-over" wrenches can cause wrist injuries.
-It is dependent on where the operator is tightening the fastener relative to body position.
+We designed tools to be ergonomically friendly.
+Some tools, like the "break-over" wrenches, can cause wrist injuries.
+It is dependent on where the operator is tightening the fastener relative to the body position.
 When that wrench "breaks-over" the stress on the wrist can create damage.